Has your child been diagnosed with Autism or Autism Spectrum Disorder (ASD) or Aspergers?

 - Fine motor skills are developmentally behind peers (hand writing, tying shoes, scissors).

-If your child has any of these delays or behaviour, consult your paediatrician asap:
+If your child has any of these delays or behaviour, consult your pediatrician asap for evaluation and treatment of autism or asd:

 - No babbling by 9 months